LinuxJeb/SimplePGPGTK/README.md

 # SimplePGPGTK
-A simple pgp key manager written in rust.
+A simple PGP key manager written in Rust.

 This requires GPG to be installed.